rendall/icebreakers/QUESTIONS.md

   * What do you think is the greatest invention in your lifetime?
   * What does your perfect ice cream sundae look like?
   * What is one life lesson you will never forget?
-  * What is the best piece of advice you’ve ever received?
+  * What is the best piece of advice you've ever received?
   * What is the best professional development book you've ever read?
   * What is the best trip you ever took and why?
   * What is the last natural body of water you swam in?
   * What is the last show you binge-watched?
-  * What is the scariest fear you’ve ever conquered?
+  * What is the scariest fear you've ever conquered?
   * What is typically your favorite part of a day off from work?
   * What is your favorite book as an adult?
   * What is your favorite book that was read to you as a child?